Trivadis/plsql-cop-cli/parser-limitations.md

 `CROSS`, `CURSOR`, `END`, `EXCLUDE`, `FULL`, `FUNCTION`, `INSTANTIABLE`, `INNER`, `JOIN`, `LEFT`, `MODEL`, `OFFSET`, `OUTER`, `RIGHT`, `ROWTYPE`, `TYPE`.

 Query the dictionary view `V$RESERVED_WORDS` for a list of keywords.
-Please note that a parsing error caused by using a keyword as an unquoted identifier is not considered a PL/SQL COP bug, regardless of the keyword categorization by columns such as `RESERVED`.
+Please note that a parsing error caused by using a keyword as an unquoted identifier is not considered a db\* CODECOP bug, regardless of the keyword categorization by columns such as `RESERVED`.

 ## Quote Delimiter Characters